sait-wbdv/fall-2021/src/assignments/cpnt260/assignment-4.md

 - Background images can be removed on mobile
 - `font-size` is smaller on mobile than on desktop
 - Navigation bar is usable on mobile screen
-- There is a scroll-track along the side on mobile
 - text is readable at all widths

 ### 4. Hamburger Menu